AdobeDocs/certification.en/help/certifications/aem/aem-sites-e-developer.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

-If you have a minimum of 12 months experience working with the AEM Platform.
-Are able to perform advanced component development, have a deep understanding of the Model View Controller (MVC) framework, be aware of frameworks and libraries in AEM.
-In addition, the candidate will have an understanding of the AEM development life cycle.
+If you have:

+* A minimum of 12 months experience working with the AEM Platform
+* The ability to perform advanced component development
+* A deep understanding of the Model View Controller (MVC) framework
+* The knowledgge of frameworks and libraries in AEM
+* An understanding of the AEM development life cycle

-The candidate should have familiarity with the following technologies and environments:
+Additionally, you're familiar with the following technologies and environments:

 * JVM
 * Lower/pre-production environments